-Jan 5 (Reuters) - Synthetic Biologics Inc said its experimental treatment designed to reduce antibiotic-resistant "superbug" infections - notably life-threatening C. difficile - outperformed a placebo in a trial.
+Jan 5 (Reuters) - Synthetic Biologics Inc said on Thursday its experimental product designed to reduce antibiotic-resistant infections outperformed a placebo in a mid-stage trial.

-The company's oral enzyme, ribaxamase, met the main goal of significantly reducing Clostridium difficile infection, the most common cause of hospital-associated infectious diarrhea.
+The company's oral enzyme ribaxamase met the main goal of significantly reducing Clostridium difficile infection (CDI) versus a placebo in the 412-patient study.

-Synthetic Biologics' shares were up 12 percent at 99 cents in premarket trading.
+The company's shares were up 24 percent at $1.10 in premarket trading.

 (Reporting by Natalie Grover in Bengaluru; Editing by Ted Kerr)